-In the event of proven severe controversies or serious incidents, internal communication is carried out with members of the fund's investment committee, the Chief of compliance and the Head of Sustainability and Impact, who pass on these points to Capza's Management board as part of the Compliance Committee.
+In the event of proven severe controversies or serious incidents, internal communication is carried out with members of the fund's investment committee, the Chief of compliance, the Chief risk officer and the Head of Sustainability and Impact, who pass on these points to Capza's Management board as part of the Compliance and Risk Committees.
 If the event has a significant impact on financial value, a dedicated information is prepared for investors.